CLICK TO ENLARGE TRAILER

 SYNOPSIS

-Against a background of live performance and music by Bauhaus we first meet John and Miriam as they prowl a trendy NYC club in search of excitement and a bit of blood.
+Against a background of live performance and music by Bauhaus we meet John and Miriam prowling a trendy NYC club in search of excitement and a bit of blood.

 The last of a line of Egyptian vampires, Miriam Blaylock is immortal and her enigmatic presence dominates the film from beginning to end.
 Miriam’s paramours over the centuries gain longevity from the mix of Miriam’s blood with their own, but it comes with a price: after three hundred years they age rapidly and become living mummies.

-Bowie’s on-screen aura of wounded vulnerability provides a tragic depth to John’s increasing despair over signs of his accelerated aging.
+Bowie’s on-screen aura of wounded vulnerability provides a tragic depth to his character’s increasing despair over signs of accelerated aging.
 He seeks help from gerontology researcher Dr. Sarah Roberts, who initially blows him off as a crank.

 After realizing John Blaylock has aged decades in a matter of mere hours, Roberts visits the Blaylock mansion the next day to learn more.
 She encounters Miriam, home alone.
 The two women are taken with each other and we witness the famous seduction scene wherein Miriam impulsively decides that Sarah should become her next life companion.